 The website for the New York State Unified Court System provides information regarding finding courts, legal forms and rules of the court.
 Click on these links to Nassau County or Suffolk County courts for directions, phone numbers and other general information.

 Domestic Relations Laws of New York can be found here, including laws related to Child Custody and Child Support, Divorce and Legal Separation.

 The Parenting Education and Awareness Program was developed to improve the quality of court outcomes for children of divorcing or separating parents.
 The program helps parents learn ways they can reduce the stress of family changes and the negative impact these changes can have on children.
 Follow this link to a Parent’s Handbook created as part of the program.

-The American Inns of Court has published an excellent article on civility in the practice of law.
+The American Inns of Court has numerous resources which promote civility and professionalism in the practice of law.
 The Law Firm of A.J.
 Temsamani strives to uphold the ideals of civility among lawyers, judges and the parties in any divorce or family law conflict.

 Child and Spousal Support Resources